course-details-portlet

 Required previous knowledge

-Admission to one of the following study programmes is required: Healthcare Management (MHLED), Global Health (MSPUHE), a PhD programme at NTNU.
+Admission to one of the following study programmes is required: Healthcare Management (MHLED), Global Health (MSPUHE), or a PhD programme at NTNU.

 Exchange students or students from other Norwegian universities may be accepted after an individual evaluation.